tango-crypto/cardano-wallet-js/README.md

 # cardano-wallet-js (powered by TANGO stake pool)
-`cardano-wallet-js` is a javascript/typescript client for the official [cardano-wallet](https://github.com/input-output-hk/cardano-wallet)
+`cardano-wallet-js` is a javascript/typescript SDK for Cardano with a several functionalities.
+You can use it as a client for the official [cardano-wallet](https://github.com/input-output-hk/cardano-wallet) and also to create Native Tokens and NFTs.

 ## Table of Contents